BOOKING TERMS & CONDITIONS

 You are responsible for the carriage and care of your luggage throughout your holiday except for such times as it may be in the hands of the airline; herein such circumstances the airline specific terms and conditions relating to the carriage of luggage apply, or when porterage at a hotel or on arrival and departure is included.
 Please ensure that your luggage is loaded on to all transport and be careful to take the correct luggage with you when you leave any mode of transport.

-The Tour Operator reserves the right to update or alter these Booking Conditions at any time, and will post up to date Booking Conditions on the Tour Operators website www.justyou.co.uk.
-The Booking Conditions that are in place on the date your booking was confirmed will apply to your holiday.
-The Tour Operator recommends that you refer to the Booking Conditions applicable to your booking prior to travel to familiarise yourself.
+We reserve the right to update or alter these Booking Conditions at any time, and will post up to date Booking Conditions on the our website https://www.justyou.co.uk/en-gb/information/booking-conditions.
+The Booking Conditions that were in place on the date your booking was confirmed will apply to your holiday.
+We recommend that you refer to the Booking Conditions applicable to your booking prior to travel to familiarise yourself.